// RESOURCE — 5-AXIS GUIDE

 Five-axis time bills at a higher rate than three-axis, but the right comparison is total cost, not hourly rate.
 When five-axis collapses three setups into one, it often comes out cheaper overall while delivering a more accurate part.
 The way to know is to send the model and let the shop quote the part both ways where it is a genuine choice.

-Rigid Concepts runs 6 five-axis machining centers among 22 CNC machines.
+Rigid Concepts runs simultaneous five-axis capacity deep enough that your part never waits on a single machine.
 To find out whether your part belongs on five axes, request a free DFM review or send your file for a quote.

 // FAQ